richardscollin/url-shortener/README.md

 first request in a while may fail or be very slow.

 ### Configuring Heroku Environment

+These steps are not necessary to follow unless creating a new seperate of the app because it automatically is integrated with github actions.

 First install the [heroku cli tool](https://devcenter.heroku.com/articles/heroku-cli).